What is a conversion form?

 1. Use the above-the-fold space thoughtfully

-Smart business owners know that placing a conversion form above-the-fold brings about the most impressive results.
+Smart business owners know that placing a conversion form above the fold brings the most impressive results.

 Engaged time usually peaks above the fold.
 That means you’ll want to put your landing page’s most important elements – like your conversion form – as high up on your page as possible.
 And be sure that your business name and company logo are featured prominently in that above-the-fold space.